-Although I am primarily a researcher, I was also hired as a hybrid designer/researcher with a strong development and computer science background.
+Although I was primarily a researcher at the time, I was also hired as a hybrid designer/researcher with a strong development and computer science background.
 My manager paired me as the design lead with offering manager Steve Harrington to build a new server monitoring service to replace what IBM-acquired company Softlayer had in place at the time.
 Our goal was to not just make a good service but to turn around an offering that was losing a significant amount of money annually.

 Throughout conception and development, I worked very closely with Steve to ensure our service was defined as closely to our users’ needs as it was to our business needs.
 Over time we worked through many research and offering questions and assembled a team of about a dozen, along with dozens more stakeholders, to prepare a beta launch in October 2017.